Can I use multiple lenders in my limited company when building my property portfolio?

 Step 4: Select ‘Charges’

 Each property you own with a mortgage against it will be listed as a 1st charge.
-Any further charges, for example a debenture, will show here.
+Any further charges will show here.

 If a debenture is in place, you will need to obtain consent from the lender who holds it before you can undertake a new mortgage with a different lender.